-We are a clinical stage biotechnology company developing first-in-class antibody product candidates focused on unmet medical needs in inflammation.
-We develop our product candidates to address emerging biological targets using our proprietary antibody discovery technology platform, which is based upon a breakthrough understanding of the natural process of antibody generation, known as somatic hypermutation, or SHM, and replicates this natural process of antibody generation in vitro.
-Our strategy is to advance the development and commercialization of our proprietary product candidates, and for certain programs, establish partnerships with leading biopharmaceutical companies where we retain certain development and commercialization rights in the United States.
-Our most advanced wholly-owned antibody programs, etokimab and ANB019, are designed to neutralize therapeutic targets that are genetically associated with severe inflammatory disorders in humans.
+We are a clinical stage biotechnology company developing first-in-class immunology therapeutic product candidates to patients.
+We are focused on emerging immune control mechanisms applicable to inflammation and immuno-oncology indications.
+We develop our product candidates using our proprietary antibody discovery technology platform, which is based upon a breakthrough understanding of the natural process of antibody generation, known as somatic hypermutation ("SHM"), and replicates this natural process of antibody generation in vitro.
+Our strategy is to advance the development of our proprietary product candidates, and where applicable, establish partnerships with leading biopharmaceutical companies where we retain certain development and commercialization rights.
+Our most advanced wholly-owned antibody programs, imsidolimab, etokimab, ANB030 and ANB032, are designed to modulate therapeutic targets that are genetically associated with human inflammatory disorders.